HIR Regatta Rules

 SCORING

 No points are scored by a crew that is disqualified, or that fails to complete the course by reason of its own accident.
-Crews dead-heating will share the points for the places involved i.e. equal 1st means 3 ½ pts each.
-In the event of only one entry in an event, no medal will be awarded.
+When there is a dead-heat (when two or more crews finish so closely that no clear difference can be determined), those crews will share the points for the places involved i.e. equal 1st means 3.5 pts each.

 If only 1 crew is entered, then 1 point is awarded (but no medal).